Hal9000/regexador/README.md

 methods.
 Regexador will work much the same way.

-### Traditional Syntax: Things I Personally Dislike
+**Traditional Syntax: Things I Personally Dislike**

 - There are no keywords -- only punctuation.
  These symbols all have special meanings: ^$.\[]()+\*?  (and others)
-- ^ has two different meanings
+- ^ has at least three different meanings
 - [ and ] each have two or three different meanings
 - Parentheses aren't just for grouping, but for specifying captures
 - Character literals are "naked"
 - Excessive punctuation makes use of backslash common
 - Repetition is strictly postfix form
-- Typically (except for Ruby's /m): They're not multi-line, they don't allow comments, and whitespace is highly significant.
+- Typically (except for Ruby's /x): They're not multi-line, they don't allow comments, and whitespace is highly significant.
 - There's no way to avoid duplication (e.g.) by assigning subexpressions to variables.
 - And other things I'm forgetting

-## Regexador at a Glance
+### Regexador at a Glance

 I'm attracted to old-fashioned line-oriented syntax; but I don't want to lock myself into that completely.